What Does it Take to Be a Wholesale and Manufacturing Sales Representative?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Job Outlook for Wholesale and Manufacturing Sales Representatives
+Is There Job Demand for Wholesale and Manufacturing Sales Representatives?

 There were about 1,469,900 jobs for Wholesale and Manufacturing Sales Representative in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 76,400 new jobs for Wholesale and Manufacturing Sales Representative by 2026.
-Due to new job openings and attrition, there will be an average of 158,400 job openings in this field each year.
+There will be an estimated 158,400 positions for Wholesale & Manufacturing Sales Representative per year.

 The states with the most job growth for Wholesale & Manufacturing Sales Representative are Utah, Nevada, and Wisconsin.
 Watch out if you plan on working in Delaware, Maine, or Ohio.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Wholesale and Manufacturing Sales Representatives is somewhere between $29,140 and $122,770.
+The average yearly salary of a Wholesale & Manufacturing Sales Representative ranges between $29,140 and $122,770.

 Wholesale and Manufacturing Sales Representatives who work in District of Columbia, Massachusetts, or New Jersey, make the highest salaries.